kiranmurali93/kiranmurali93/README.md

 ### Hi there, I'm Kiran !👋

-- 🔭 I’m currently working on everything
+- 🔭 I’m currently working on building superhire.net
-- 🌱 I’m currently learning video editing
+- 🌱 I’m currently learning how to build micro saas products
-- 👯 I’m looking to collaborate with people in tech
+- 👯 I’m looking to collaborate with people interested in market research

 <br>